Start page

 Old Bulgarish population in Western Ukraine remained not only in the Carpathian Mountains but also on the plains.
 Subsequently, it was assimilated by the Ukrainians, but Bulgars had left their mark on the Ukrainian folk culture, especially in embroidery, carving, and songs.
 Hungarian-Bulgar contacts, which began in Scythian times on the northern Black Sea coast, could be resumed again when the Magyars under the pressure of Pechenegs crossed the Carpathians and found its home on the territory which is occupied by them now (Hungarian term honfoglalas).
 The traces of these contacts is particularly evident in the languages but stratifying them is difficult.

-In the Carpathians, archaeologists distinguish a separate Carpathian Tumuli culture (CTC), which ethnicity is not defined, but it is assumed that it was created by aliens:
+In the Carpathians, archaeologists distinguish a separate Carpathian Tumuli culture (CTC).
+Its ethnicity is not defined but assumed to have been created by aliens:

 The Carpathian Tumuli culture has no local roots.
 Its formation, although it took place on the territory of the Carpathian, is however directly related to the resettlement of some people to these lands (VAKULENKO LILIANA VASYLIVNA.
 2009: 18).